sequentialread/pow-captcha/README.md

 ```

 When `captcha.js` runs, if it finds an element with `data-sqr-captcha-challenge` & `data-sqr-captcha-callback`, but the callback function is not defined yet, it will print a warning message.
 If the callback is still not defined when the Proof of Work is completed, it will throw an error.

-⚠️ **NOTE** that the element with the `sqr-captcha` data properties **MUST** be placed **inside a form element**.
-This is required, to allow the  captcha to know which input elements it needs to trigger on.
-We only want the captcha to trigger when the user actually intends to submit the form; otherwise we are wasting a lot of their CPU cycles for no reason!

 > 💬 *INFO* the element with the `sqr-captcha` data properties should probably be styled to have a very small font size.
 When I was designing the css for the captcha element, I made everything scale based on the font size (by using `em`).
 But because the page I was testing it on had a small font by default, I accidentally made it huge when it is rendered on a default HTML page.
 So for now you will want to make the font size of the element which contains it fairly small, like `10px` or `11px`.